gruntjs/grunt-contrib-qunit/README.md

 ## Qunit task
 _Run this task with the `grunt qunit` command._

+You have chosen to write your unit tests using [QUnit][], you have written a html page which reports the summary and indivudual details of your unit tests, you are happy with this but realize you miss the ability to have your unit test suite run automatically each time you commit changes to your code.

+This is where the `grunt-contrib-qunit` plugin comes in the play:
+`grunt-contrib-qunit` lets you run your tests in the invisible [PhantomJS][] browser, thus converting your unit test suite into something you can run from a script, a script you can have automatically run on travis-ci (or the Continuous Integration service of your choice) which in turn can alert you of any rule-breaking commit to your code.

+You can still monitor the status of your unit tests suite visiting your html test page in your browser, but with `grunt-contrib-qunit` you can also run the same suite from the command line interface.

+This plugin defines one single task: `qunit`.
+Configure it in your `Gruntfile.js`, run it with the `grunt qunit` command.

-Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
+Please read about specifying task targets, files and options in the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 When installed by npm, this plugin will automatically download and install [PhantomJS][] locally via the [grunt-lib-phantomjs][] library.
+If your system already provides the PhantomJS program, this plugin will use the globally installed program.

 [PhantomJS]: http://www.phantomjs.org/
 [grunt-lib-phantomjs]: https://github.com/gruntjs/grunt-lib-phantomjs